Seam bowling: Physics

 A cricket ball is not a perfect sphere.
 The seam of the ball is the circular stitching which joins the two halves of the cricket ball.
 Hence, the seam joining the pieces of leather is circumferential and the stitching is noticeably raised.
 If the ball is bowled in such a way that the seam hits the pitch when it bounces, this irregularity can cause the ball to deviate sideways in its path.
 It may move in any direction, or just go straight.
-The batsman has to see how the ball moves after pitching to select his shot.
+The batter has to see how the ball moves after pitching to select their shot.

 In order to achieve this effect, a seam bowler usually delivers the ball with the seam held upright, with rotation about a horizontal axis.
 This keeps the seam aligned vertically as it travels towards the batter, making it likely that the ball will bounce with the seam on the pitch.
 Consistently hitting the seam is not as easy as it sounds.
 The seam has to be held upright between the index finger and the middle finger at the time of the delivery of the ball and, most importantly, the wrist has to be dead straight when the ball is delivered.
-The seam and wrist position of Australia's Glenn McGrath are arguably a perfect example.
+The seam and wrist position of Australia's Glenn McGrath and India's Mohammed Shami are arguably a perfect example.

-The direction and degree of the ball’s deviation from a straight path are dependent on the small-scale alignment of the seam and any irregularities in the pitch surface.
+The direction and degree of the ball's deviation from a straight path are dependent on the small-scale alignment of the seam and any irregularities in the pitch surface.
 This means that deviation caused by seam is chaotic and unpredictable.

 However, it is also possible, by holding the seam at an angle and rolling the fingers over the surface of the ball, to produce a deliberate off cutter in which the ball veers away from the off side when it bounces on the pitch, or leg cutter in which it veers away from a right-handed batter.
 Former Australian bowler Dennis Lillee employed a leg cutter of this sort to considerable effect; however, deliveries of this kind will be slower than if the bowler simply bowls with the seam upright, hoping for movement one way or the other.
 Some bowlers deliberately use cutters more for their surprise slowness than the deviation off the pitch.